Plantlejandro/plantlejandro.github.io/_pages/about.md

 About me
 ======
-I had the fortune to be born and raised in Colombia, a country filled with lush, green forests that —as I would learn later— constitute one of the most biodiverse regions of the world.
+I had the fortune to be born and raised in Colombia, a country filled with lush, green forests and one of the most biodiverse regions of the world.
 I remember going for long hikes with my siblings and being amazed by the forests, the dense mist that condensed in the bark of trees, the huge heart-shaped leaves (that I now know belong to the genus _Xanthosoma_) of the understory, and an almost infinite color palette of flowers.
 This appreciation for nature, passed down to me by my mom, left a big impression on me and became one of the main reasons I pursued a bachelor's degree in biology at the Universidad EAFIT.

 During the third year of my undergrad, I took a paleontology class and was immediately hooked.
 I did not even know there were such things as fossil plants!
 I was attracted to the weirdness of fossils and thinking in timescales that my brain still struggles to comprehend.